dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]

+This certificate signing request will be used to create a developer ID application certificate.
+Repeat this process to create a second certificate signing request that will be used to create a developer ID installer certificate.

+> [!IMPORTANT]
+> You can't use the same certificate signing request to create a developer ID application certificate and a developer ID installer certificate.

 ## Create a developer ID application certificate

 The CSR allows you to generate a developer ID certificate, which confirms your identity.
 The developer ID certificate must be created using the Apple ID for your Apple Developer Account: